-With professional instruction from a teaching-artist our book clubs engage in a literary “call and response” by reading, discussing, and engaging participants in creative writing assignments based on the reading selection.
+With professional instruction from a teaching-artist our book clubs engage in a literary “call and response” by reading, discussing, and engaging participants in cultural conversations and creative writing based on the reading selection.
 An emphasis is placed on reading comprehension, as well as creative and expository writing.

 We coordinate the reading selection with clients to reflect the cultural focus of the participants to best meet their literary needs.
 We offer a minimum of eight sessions with a maximum of fifteen participants.
 Books are provided.
 CBOs offer many important community-based arts programs but frequently relegate reading to the margins of its programs.